GR8505/PyBer_Analysis/README.md

     - Create pivot tables and use resample() method to get sum of the fares for each month for each city.
     - Construct line-plots.

-### Purpose
-    To get a better understanding of the ride-sharing market in the three city types.
-### Technical Analysis
-    Obtained key ride-sharing indicators for all three city types on a weekly basis.

-  - Urban cities recorded the highest number of rides and drivers but also registered the lowest average fare per ride and the average fare per driver.

-    - Rural cities recorded the lowest number of rides and drivers but the highest average fares per ride and driver.

-     - This image illustrates that Rural cities recorded the lowest weekly fares compared to both Suburban and Urban cities.